VSSSE/VSS-DOC/testplan.md

 ## 8.Testing Workflow
 When an developer adds new functionality to the project, he also writes an appropriate Unit-Test covering the functionality.
-All unit tests are then automatically executed on a build.
+All unit tests and function tests are then automatically executed on a build.
 The developer can also test parts of the new code by running the tests from his IDE.

 ## 9. Environmental Needs